aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 These two signatures are the same thing under the covers.

-From where does the last one look familiar?
-The `main` class.
+> Check: From where does the last one look familiar?

 Like `main`, `myFunction` will take an indefinite amount of parameters of the type `String`.
 For now, just know it exists.

 In Java, if a method declares a parameter, that **parameter** is required to be sent as an **argument** from the calling method.